Resources

 icon

-Nevertheless, the inhibitory effects of phytic acid on zinc absorption can be minimized through various methods such as soaking, heating, sprouting, and fermenting.
-Furthermore, the absorption of zinc can be enhanced by consuming yeast-based breads, sourdough breads, sprouts, and pre-soaked legumes.
+Nevertheless, the inhibitory effects of phytic acid on zinc absorption can be minimised through various methods such as soaking, heating, sprouting, and fermenting.
+Furthermore, zinc absorption can be enhanced by consuming yeast-based breads, sourdough breads, sprouts, and pre-soaked legumes.

 (Note: Make sure to consult your doctor before making any major changes in your diet.)

-Dairy items like milk and cheese contain Zinc.
-One cup of milk has 1.0 mg of Zinc, which is 9% of the daily value (DV), whereas 100 grams of cheese provides 3.1 gm of Zinc which is 21% of the DV.
-The Zinc in milk and cheese is bioavailable, which means our body absorbs it quickly.
+Dairy items like milk and cheese contain zinc.
+One cup of milk has 1.0 mg of zinc, 9% of the daily value (DV), whereas 100 grams of cheese provides 3.1 gm of zinc, 21% of the DV.
+The zinc in milk and cheese is bioavailable, so our body absorbs it quickly.

 Zinc can be found in large quantities in red meat.
-One hundred grams of meat contains 4.8 milligrams of Zinc, almost 44 per cent of the daily value.
-Apart from this, meat provides other essential nutrients such as protein, vitamin B12, and iron.
+One hundred grams of meat contains 4.8 milligrams of zinc, almost 44 per cent of the daily value.
+Also, meat provides other essential nutrients such as protein, vitamin B12, and iron.
 However, meat is also high in fat and cholesterol, so eating too much of it may increase your risk of heart disease and some cancers.
 It is best to eat meat in moderation.

-These are plant-based foods rich in Zinc.
-Legumes such as chickpeas, lentils, and beans have abundant Zinc in them.
-Around 1 cup of legumes contains the following amount of Zinc.
+These are plant-based foods rich in zinc.
+Legumes such as chickpeas, lentils, and beans have abundant zinc.
+Around 1 cup of legumes contains the following amount of zinc:

 • Kidney beans: 1.8mg, which is 12% of the DV

-Additionally, legumes are low in calories and fat, and high in protein, fibre, and other nutrients.
-Also, legumes contain phytates, which may inhibit the absorption of Zinc in your body.
-However, the inhibitory effect of phytates in legumes can be minimised by soaking, sprouting, heating, and fermenting.
+Additionally, legumes are low in calories and fat and high in protein, fibre, and other nutrients.
+Also, legumes contain phytates, which may inhibit zinc absorption in your body.
+However, soaking, sprouting, heating, and fermenting can minimise the inhibitory effect of phytates in legumes.

-Apart from being high in Zinc, these seeds have vitamins, minerals, and fibre in ample amounts.
-They make an excellent addition to your diet if you want to lower your blood pressure and cholesterol.
+Apart from being high in zinc, these seeds have ample vitamins, minerals, and fibre.
+They make an excellent addition to your diet to lower your blood pressure and cholesterol.

-Other than Zinc, nuts are also rich in vitamin E, B6, niacin, folate, magnesium, iron, selenium, phosphorus, potassium, copper, healthy unsaturated fats, and fibre.
-Consuming nuts is beneficial in lowering the risk factors for some diseases like cancer and diabetes.
+Besides zinc, nuts are rich in vitamin E, B6, niacin, folate, magnesium, iron, selenium, phosphorus, potassium, copper, healthy unsaturated fats, and fibre.
+Consuming nuts is beneficial in lowering the risk factors for diseases like cancer and diabetes.

 • 1 medium-sized banana (about 118 grams) has 0.2 mg of Zinc and contributes 1% of the DV